Lupe Pure Cordless Review

 Lupe excels in this area with its lightweight design and responsive steering.
 Another product I tested with a similar design is the Shark ION P50, and Lupe feels lighter.

 It can turn at a sharper angle than Shark.
-However, the high suction and seal create more friction that you’ll feel steering this vacuum around furniture.
+However, the high suction and seal create more friction that you’ll feel when steering this vacuum around furniture.

 How much power does the Lupe Pure cordless have?